canonical/juju-verify/docs/verifiers/neutron-gateway.rst

 This check verifies that routers present on ``neutron-gateway`` unit, are in HA mode and can be offloaded to a unit that is not being rebooted or shutdown.

-If there above condition is true, the check will pass with the following
+If the above condition is true, the check will pass with the following
 message:

 ::